Chemicals Used in Rubber Industry

-Among the vulcanization accelerators a class exists of products which are defined as “secondary accelerators”, useful as activators for thiazole-based primary accelerators.
-Example of such products is diethylamine.
-It is used to produce vulcanization accelerators such as zinc diethyldithiocarbamate and tetraethylthiuram disulphide.
+Among the vulcanization accelerators, a class exists of products that are defined as “secondary accelerators”, useful as activators for thiazole-based primary accelerators.
+An example of such a product is diethylamine.
+It is used to produce vulcanization accelerators such as zinc diethyldithiocarbamate and tetraethyl thiuram disulfide.

-The Tyre industry remains the largest single market for ZnO.
+The tire industry remains the largest single market for ZnO.
 It has more than half of the total worldwide demand of 1,200,000 metric tons.
-Traditionally ZnO is used in rubber formulations in concentrations of 3–8 parts per hundred rubber.
-Its addition also protect rubber from fungi (see medical applications) and UV light.
+Traditionally zinc oxide is used in rubber formulations in concentrations of 3–8 parts per hundred rubber.
+Its addition also protects the rubber from fungi (see medical applications) and UV light.

 Styrenated Phenol (STP) is a clear, yellow, viscous liquid.
 It is a stabilizer for dry rubber and latex compounds such as SBR, BR, NBR, EPDM, CR.
-The rubber articles that use Styrenated phenol are sheets and straps, rubber tubing, conveyor belt covers and latex dipped products (such as industrial gloves, surgical gloves, feeding bottle teat).
-Other products such as balloons, hot water bottles, injection bottle caps, rubber rollers and Footwear related items use styrenated phenol.
+The rubber articles that use Styrenated phenol are sheets and straps, rubber tubing, conveyor belt covers and latex-dipped products (such as industrial gloves, surgical gloves, and feeding bottle teats).
+Other products such as balloons, hot water bottles, injection bottle caps, rubber rollers and Footwear-related items use styrenated phenol.

 It is used because it is comparatively light in weight and so can be transported quite easily and in large quantities.
-It is used for chemical coatings and resist moisture.
+It is used for chemical coatings and resists moisture.

-Stearic acid is the common name for octadecanoic acid, which is a saturated fatty acid stearic acid for rubber vulcanization accelerator.
-It is required as a part of all type of sulphur vulcanizing system.
-Stearic acid activates accelerators in presence of zinc oxide forming zinc stearate.
+Stearic acid is the common name for octadecanoic acid, which is a saturated fatty acid stearic acid for rubber vulcanization accelerators.
+It is required as a part of all types of sulphur vulcanizing systems.
+Stearic acid activates accelerators in the presence of zinc oxide forming zinc stearate.

 There are plenty of functions of stearic acid.
-In rubber industry besides its use as activators with sulphur vulcanizing, it is also used as dispersing agent as plasticizer and as antisticking to mould and rolls.
+In rubber industry besides its use as an activator with sulphur vulcanizing, it is also used as a dispersing agent as a plasticizer, and as an anti-sticking to mold and rolls.
 Stearic acid is a common, naturally occurring fatty acid widely used as an inexpensive primary emulsifying agent.